 This legislation is filed by Representative Jim Hawkins (D-2nd Bristol) and Senator Paul Feeney (D-Bristol and Norfolk).
 It is supported by the Animal Legal Defense Fund, Humane Society of the United States, Mass Audubon, MSPCA, New England Wildlife Center, Northeast Organic Farmers Association-Massachusetts, and Raptors Are The Solution-Earth Island Institute.
-It passed the House on June 29, 2022, and has been referred to the Joint Committee on Environment, Natural Resources and Agriculture.
+It passed the House on June 29, 2022, and has been referred to the Senate Ways and Means Committee.